ALT-F4-LLC/vms.nix/README.md

 ## License

-`vms.nix` is licensed under the Apache License Version 2.0.
+`vms-nix` is licensed under the Apache License Version 2.0.
 For full license terms, see [`LICENSE`](./LICENSE).